microsoft/react-native-windows-samples/docs/native-platform-getting-started.md

 ![Architecture](https://img.shields.io/badge/architecture-new_&_old-green)

-Similar to how the [Getting Started for Windows](getting-started.md) guide takes you through the process of creating a base React Native app (which supports iOS and Android), and then *adding* Windows support, this guide will take you through the steps of creating a base React Native library and then *adding* Windows support.
+Similar to how the [Getting Started for Windows](getting-started.md) guide takes you through the process of creating a base React Native *app* (which supports iOS and Android), and then adding Windows support, this guide will take you through the steps of creating a base React Native *library*, and then adding Windows support.

 Before you get started, make sure you have installed all of the [development dependencies](rnw-dependencies.md).